NUKnightLab/SensorGrid/README.md

   * (TBD) WiFi building tutorial
   * (TBD) Sensor integration tutorial

+## Module Incompatibilities!!

+Not everything plays together nicely in the Feather ecosystem.
+Here are some specific known issues to keep in mind when planning your SensorGrid nodes

+  * **Adalogger SD card writing and Ultimate GPS incompatible**

+While, theoretically, these should work together, we are seeing lockup after writing log lines to the SD card when a GPS is attached.
+This problem should be solvable, but in the mean time, **turn off logging** nodes with GPS

+  * **Adalogger and WINC1500 WiFi unable to share SPI bus**

+We have yet to figure out how to get these two to share the bus nicely.
+It seems that the WINC1500 does not like losing access to the bus, and even trying full WiFi setup after the fact does not manage the issue.
+For the time being, if the current node has WiFi, the log file will not be written.
+No additional configuration or changes are required.

+  * **Possible conflict between WiFi and GPS reliability**

+Need to test this out some more, but some early indications that we are not get good GPS data when there is a WiFi module attached.
+It may be necessary to avoid having WiFi nodes with GPS.

 ## Some notes
 TODO: Move these to a module notes doc